dfex/dfex.github.io/_posts/2018-02-18-you-dont-know-junos.md

 {% endraw %}
 {% endhighlight %}

-Firstly, it’s all double-spaced which is hard to read, so let’s just focus on lines with “Jun” in them:
+Firstly, it’s all double-spaced which is hard to read, so let’s just focus on lines with `Jun` in them:

 {% highlight html %}
 {% raw %}